lazzurs/carwings-homecontrol/README.md

 entries appear in your list, one for the charging switch and one for the climate control fan.

+### Configuration options

+    "username" = Username you use to login to carwings (required) "password" = Password you use to login to carwings (required) "region" = Region to use for carwings (default: NNA) "storage_path" = Path to store data (default: ~/.homecontrol/carwings/) "accessory_name" = Name to call your car (default: Leaf) "homekit_pin" = PIN for HomeKit (default: 00102003) "climate_update_interval" = Interval to update climate status (default: 900 seconds) "battery_update_interval" = Interval to update the battery status (default: 900 seconds) "debug" = Turn debugging mode on (default: false) "tcp_port" = TCP Port to advertise and listen on

+## Docker

+There is a Docker container for the service that can be run as follows

+    /usr/bin/docker run --rm --name %p\
+     --net=host \
+     -v /path/to/config.json:/etc/carwings-homecontrol/config.json:ro \
+     -v /path/to/data:/home/carwings/.homecontrol/carwings/ \
+     lazzurs/carwings-homecontrol:latest

+This needs to run on the host network as it uses mDNS for service advertisement/discovery.

 ## Contributing

 Issues and pull requests are welcome.
 When filing a PR, please make